hmslima/sambahsacompletegrammar/sambahsa.md

 SOME DOUBTS THAT CAN APPEAR
 ---------------------------

-I tried to explain well the prepositions in the examples, I even used very similar examples I order to evidence the differences, but some doubts can remain.
+I've tried to explain the prepositions well in the examples, I've even used very similar examples in order to evidence the differences, but some doubts can remain.
 In this subchapter I try to predict some of them and I try to answer them.

 ### DIFFERENCE BETWEEN “MED” AND “PER”